ludalex/car-dealership/README.md

-AutoScout24 Scala Test Task
+Car Dealership
 ================================================
-A simple REST API for the `adverts` resource backed by a Scala CRUD application made with:
+An example of a REST API for the `adverts` resource backed by a Scala CRUD backend made with:
  - [Play 2.4](https://www.playframework.com/)
  - [Slick](http://slick.lightbend.com/doc/3.1.1/)
  - [Play-Slick](https://www.playframework.com/documentation/latest/PlaySlick)